Laser Interferometer Space Antenna: Probe expansion of the universe

 LISA will be able to independently measure the redshift and distance of events occurring relatively close by (z < 0.1) through the detection of massive black hole mergers and EMRIs.
 Consequently, it can make an independent measurement of the Hubble parameter H0 that does not depend on the use of the cosmic distance ladder.
 The accuracy of such a determination is limited by the sample size and therefore the mission duration.
-With a mission lifetime of 4 years one expects to be able to determine H0 with an absolute error of 0.01 (km/s)/Mpc.
+With a mission lifetime of 4 years one expects to be able to determine H0 with an absolute error of 2%.
 At larger ranges LISA events can (stochastically) be linked to electromagnetic counterparts, to further constrain the expansion curve of the universe.

 Gravitational wave background

-LISA will be sensitive to the stochastic gravitational wave background generated in the early universe through various channels, including inflation, first order phase transitions related to spontaneous symmetry breaking, and cosmic strings.
+LISA will be sensitive to the stochastic gravitational wave background generated in the early universe through various channels, including inflation, first-order cosmological phase transitions related to spontaneous symmetry breaking, and cosmic strings.